Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Methods

 \section{Methods}

-This section describes the full analysis procedure used in this study, from the construction of the stellar sample to the generation and fitting of FFDs.
+This section describes the full analysis procedure, from sample construction to the generation and fitting of FFDs.
 An overview of the procedure is shown in Figure \ref{fig:procedure}.
-We begin by describing the target selection and parameters of the stellar sample, then detail the detrending and flare detection routines applied to the CHEOPS and TESS light curves.
+We begin by describing the target selection and stellar parameters, then detail the detrending and flare detection routines applied to the CHEOPS and TESS light curves.
 We further present the flare energy calibration and injection-recovery tests used to correct for detection biases, followed by the statistical methods employed to fit candidate distributions to the FFDs.
 Finally, we describe the merging of CHEOPS and TESS samples into a combined FFD that extends the accessible energy range.